 Why someone hasn’t made a Z-Wave/ZigBee Light switch with a battery is probably due to the US having a neutral wire in most of their homes and once a company realises that there’s money to be made in the rest of the world someone will finally make it.

 Now the problem of having the automated part in the bulb itself is if someone turns the light switch off you are now no longer able to switch on the bulb(s) as the power has been cut, this could be very annoying with guests visiting.
 You can wire your light switches so there always on and put a blanking plate the only problem with this is if your phone has died or Samsung SmartThings things has problems a your routines, scenes or webCoRe pistons aren’t going to be working your going to be stuck in the dark.
-The solution I have found is the Phillips Hue Dimmer Switch.
+The solution I have found is the Philips Hue Dimmer Switch.

 The only problem is it’s the shape of a US light switch so it wont completely cover a UK 1 Gang socket and nor do the screw holes line up but it does come with sticky pads too.
-So blank off the light switches and stick them where ever you would like the problem is most of the time its where the currently light switch is and its not going to look good with this 1 Gang blank plate with the Phillips Hue Dimmer Switch next to it.
+So blank off the light switches and stick them where ever you would like the problem is most of the time its where the currently light switch is and its not going to look good with this 1 Gang blank plate with the Philips Hue Dimmer Switch next to it.

 My solution though was to replace all the light switches with keyed switches, when I did this at the beginning of 2016 Screwfix had white (see below) and black keyed switch modules, but for over a year they only seem to have black in store, though there is white but with the following text in red “EMG LTG TEST “.
 If you google though I’m sure you will find other suppliers.

-Phillips Hue Dimmer Switch doesn’t even need a Hue Bridge to work you can buy the kit which comes with a bulb already paired (£30) or by its self (£20) to add more bulbs to the switch up to a maximum of 10 just hold the on button within 10cm of the bulb you would like to add and within 10 seconds the bulb should blink to notify you its connected.
-I purchased 10 kits from B&Q £30 each x 10 – £15 discount they had at the time so I got enough switches to replace the whole house except the bathroom plus 10 bulbs for £285 for the average house this could be enough to get you up and running if you only have one light bulb per room but for me the spare bedroom, office, dinning room, kitchen and utility room all had 3 or more bulbs so needed more, so got another 12 from Phillips online shop they were the only place I could find them in stock plus I found a 10% off code so each bulb only cost 13.49 each.
+Philips Hue Dimmer Switch doesn’t even need a Hue Bridge to work you can buy the kit which comes with a bulb already paired (£30) or by its self (£20) to add more bulbs to the switch up to a maximum of 10 just hold the on button within 10cm of the bulb you would like to add and within 10 seconds the bulb should blink to notify you its connected.
+I purchased 10 kits from B&Q £30 each x 10 – £15 discount they had at the time so I got enough switches to replace the whole house except the bathroom plus 10 bulbs for £285 for the average house this could be enough to get you up and running if you only have one light bulb per room but for me the spare bedroom, office, dinning room, kitchen and utility room all had 3 or more bulbs so needed more, so got another 12 from Philips online shop they were the only place I could find them in stock plus I found a 10% off code so each bulb only cost 13.49 each.
 I have gone for all E27 bulbs as some of mine where already E27 but there’s already barely any new light fittings that take E27 or B22 there all GU10, GU9 and SES (E14).
 I had to buy converters some E14 to E27, GU10 to E27 and B22 to E27 only cost 10 pounds from amazon for 5 of each took over 2 weeks to get here as they come from china but few UK sellers on Ebay or Amazon want a few pounds for each converter.

-The main reason for going with Phillips rather than another brand is most of the products are available from multiple places but stock of the white only bulbs seems to terrible.
+The main reason for going with Philips rather than another brand is most of the products are available from multiple places but stock of the white only bulbs seems to terrible.
 I also have the Logitech Harmony Remote which is compatible with Hue and Samsung SmartThings.

 Products from Amazon.co.uk